adtonik/adtonik-client/iOS/README.md

 Step 1: Add the AdTonik source code to your app.
 --
-Drag the iOS/adtonik folder into your project
+Add the contents of iOS/adtonik folder into your project.
+If you use MoPub include the integrations/mopub folder also.

 Step 2 - Include required frameworks.
 ------